-Soon to be offered in a rose gold PVD-coated steel case (pictured) and a two-tone body, the upcoming watch is still powered by a high-grade version of the same ETA 2824-2 ebauche.
+Soon to be offered in a rose gold PVD-coated steel case (pictured) and a two-tone body, the upcoming collection is still powered by a high-grade version of the same ETA 2824-2 ebauche.

 Officially certified as a chronometer by the Swiss COSC authority and being one of the most mass-produced Swiss-made movements in its class, the tiny engine offers almost unrivaled robustness and serviceability, while at the same time delivering more than acceptable accuracy.

-Compared to the last year’s model, the watch looks even more elegant and refined.
+Compared to the last year’s model, the Chronometer Edition is even more elegant and refined.

 The applied PVD-coated Arabic numerals and hour markers, the beautifully finished leaf-shaped hands, even the guilloched (probably by a laser) dial leave a lasting impression of quality and style.
 In fact, to me, the new offering from Tissot somewhat distorts the image of an “affordable” brand that offers nice watches with, let’s face it, not particularly impressive design.

-Unlike the other “dress watches” from Tissot, the new Le Locle looks like you really can wear it with an expensive suit without raising a single eyebrow (well, at least until these snobs see the logo on the dial.)
+Unlike the other “dress watches” from Tissot, the new Le Locle looks like you can wear it with an expensive suit without raising a single eyebrow (well, at least until these snobs see the logo on the dial.)

-The impression is slightly spoiled with the transparent case back of the watch.
-To my taste, there are just too many details on the engraved case back cover of the piece.
+The impression is slightly spoiled with the transparent case back.
+To my taste, there are just too many details on the engraved case back cover.
 All these little details and pieces of ornament remind you of a gold-painted Provence bed (if such a thing would exist.)

 Aside from this, the new piece looks almost perfect.

-Well, I am not really sure about the rose gold PVD coating, however, as long as you treat this timekeeper with respect and wear it only on special occasions, it will probably serve you for years without noticeable signs of wear.
+Well, I am not sure about the rose gold PVD coating, however, as long as you treat this timekeeper with respect and wear it only on special occasions, it will probably serve you for years without noticeable signs of wear.

 Price is still TBD, but we plan to update this article as soon as Tissot puts a price tag on this piece.